DecseiD/DecseiD/README.md

 Honestly... maybe all of them is true.

 My past experiences include Service-Chain Operations management, Application Administration, Team Coordination, and Cloud Engineering...
 Or DevOps Engineering.
-No ones knows what does it include yet it includes everything.
+No one knows what does it include yet it includes everything.

-This Github was created and updated for the sole purpose os spreading chaos through my personal experimentation, where I share my little projects, ideas, anguishes and ~~bugs~~ features.
+This Github was created and updated for the sole purpose of spreading chaos through my personal experimentation, where I share my little projects, ideas, anguishes and ~~bugs~~ features.

 ### 🚀 Career Focus